-Each layer is linked to a column and that column is linked to a directory in which all of its drawings are saved.
-This directory has the same name as the layer and column.
+Each layer is linked to a layer and that layer is linked to a directory in which all of its drawings are saved.
+This directory has the same name as the layer.
 When a value or drawing name is typed in a layer's cell, Harmony looks in the layer's directory for the corresponding drawing to display.
 If there is no corresponding drawing, a new one is created.

-New vector drawings are created as \.tvg (Toon Boom Vector Graphic) files.
+New vector drawings are created as .tvg (Toon Boom Vector Graphic) files.